Why Do We Say Hello When Answering the Phone?

 why we say hello when answering the phone boy waving

 This research got me thinking about a simple pleasantry that I hadn’t thought of before.
-If hello’s popular use only came about as recent as the telephone, what could one be expected to say as a greeting before then?
+If hello’s popular use only came about as recently as the telephone, what could one be expected to say as a greeting before then?
 If hello was meant to be halloo, how did people greet one another on the street?

 During the 17th Century in America, Pilgrims would typically say “Good morrow,” “How now?”
 “How do you fare” or “What cheer?” in place of “Hi, how are you?”
 But that’s quite a disconnect from hello.